 When you invest in your employees’ education and help them grow in unexpected ways, they value that.
 It can increase employee loyalty and retention in your company.

 If you don’t have people jumping up out of their seat for this, you’re probably going to want to outsource your content in order to create the best long-term assets.

 The best way to do that is through interviewing agencies or solo practitioners like myself.
-All of our professional knowledge will translates to your content.
+All of our professional knowledge will translate to your content.
 We’ll tell you everything you and your marketing team need to know to create the best content.